 Acne comes in many different forms; the following are three of the most common:

 In more severe cases of acne vulgaris, cysts and nodules can develop.
-Typical characteristics of cysts are red bumps resembling a boil; they are often deeply rooted, painful, and larger than a typical whitehead.
-In the case of a nodule, they are hard, large, red bumps that are also deeply rooted within the skin.
+Typical characteristics of cysts are red bumps resembling a boil; they are often deeply rooted, painful, and larger than a typical white head.
+In the case of a nodule, they are hard, large, red bumps that are also deeply rooted in the skin.
 In these cases, a dermatologist should be consulted as to treatment methods.

 This condition, usually found in athletes, is one where friction and placed on an area of skin and it becomes irritated.
 When the skin is devoid of access to air, this condition can also develop.
 There are many sports-related products that can be used to help with these types of conditions including special clothing or product that can be used while performing the sport.
 Also, maintaining good hygiene after these activities can help alleviate these symptoms.